Requesting Your Employee Records in California

-This post will hopefully clarify some important aspects of an employee’s right to review their records.
-It discusses the scope of the right and it provides a sample form for employees to use in crafting their request.
+This article explains some important aspects of an employee’s right to review their records.
+It discusses the scope of the right and provides a sample form for employees to use in crafting their request.

 A request for employee records should be in writing.
-Although some statutes allow for an oral request for records,1 putting your request in writing helps ensure that you have evidence of your request if you need to enforce your rights later.
+Although some statutes allow for an oral request,3 putting your request in writing helps ensure that you have evidence of your request if you need to enforce your rights later.

-For the same reason, you should make sure that you have a copy of the request that you send.
+For the same reason, you should make sure you keep a copy of the request you send.
 A “writing” for these purposes can be an e-mail, a letter, or even a fax.

 Generally, there are three categories of records that employees can request: